Stuttering speech therapist in Almaty — what you need to know

 |---|---|---|---|

-| Diagnosis (initial) | 45-60 min | Free | For all ages |
+| Diagnostics (initial) | 45–60 min | Free | For all ages |

 | In-person session (individual) | 45 min | 7 000 | At the center |

-| Online Session | 45 min | 5 000 | For adults and teenagers |
+| Online session | 45 min | 5 000 | For adults and teenagers |

-| Course of 8 sessions (in-person) | 8×45 min | 50 000 | Save 6,000 |
+| Course of 8 sessions (in-person) | 8×45 min | 50 000 | Savings of 6,000 |

-| Course of 8 sessions (online) | 8×45 min | 36 000 | Savings of 4,000 |
+| Course of 8 sessions (online) | 8×45 min | 36 000 | Savings 4 000 |

 | Speech therapy massage | 20 min | 3 500 | In-person only |

 Choosing a specialist for stuttering correction is not about finding a "good speech therapist."
-Stuttering requires specialized qualifications.
+Stuttering requires specialized expertise.
 Not every speech therapist knows how to work with this condition, and a wrong choice can cost months of lost time.

-Specialization "stuttering specialist": a speech therapist who has completed additional training specifically in stuttering correction.
-At our center, every speech therapist has a certificate in logoneurosis and at least 3 years of experience working with clients who stutter.
+A stuttering speech therapist is a specialist who has undergone additional training specifically in stuttering correction.
+At our center, every speech therapist has a certificate in logoneurosis and at least 3 years of experience working with stuttering clients.

 Price and payment system: compare the cost of the course, not a single session.
-Cheap one-time sessions without a system may not yield results.
+Cheap one-off sessions without a system may not yield results.
 We have a course-based system with result tracking at each stage.